 The program provides you with courses in curriculum theory and design, educational psychology and classroom management, assessment and evaluation, and methods classes in your intended teaching area.
 It also includes a secondary practicum and internship.

-The Department of Education collaborates with the Department of Arts and Communications to offer a B.A. in Art Education.
+The Department of Education collaborates with the Department of Creative and Fine Arts to offer a B.A. in Art Education.
 Guided by scholars and nationally renown artists, you study the theory and practice of education, and learn strategies to employ as a visual arts teacher at the elementary or secondary level (K-12).

 If you are interested in studying educational theory and teaching skills, but don’t plan to practice in a K-12 setting, this program provides you with a bachelor's degree in Education without leading to certification.
 You follow much of the Elementary Education curriculum but instead of the teaching internship, you substitute an internship in a setting outside of a school system.